 Today, distinguishing between the men's and women's departments of a store is a little harder to do than in the past.
-Even on the high-fashion runways of Gucci and J.W.Anderson, for example, there's less distinction between what’s considered to be “men’s clothing” and what’s considered to be “women's.”
+Even on the high-fashion runways of Gucci and J.W.Anderson, for example, there's less distinction between what’s considered to be men’s clothing and what’s considered to be women's.
 So it makes sense that a major mass retailer would catch on with a collection that just offers great pieces, no gender identity attached.
-And this month, it's specifically H&M's new Denim United line that's breaking down borders.
+And this month, it's specifically H&M's new Denim United line that's breaking down barriers.

-Launching on March 23, the new lineup of styles features a slew of denim trends: straight-leg and wide-leg jeans, button-down tunics, denim jackets, and overalls.
+Launching on March 23, the new lineup of styles features a slew of denim trends: straight-leg and wide-leg jeans, button-down tunics, denim jackets and overalls.
 And, as demonstrated in the lookbook, these are styles that can be worn and enjoyed by all.
-"It is very natural for us to launch a unisex collection as fashion is constantly evolving and intersecting," H&M's spokesperson Marybeth Schmitt said in a press release, adding, "today we see there are no boundaries in democratic style.
+"It is very natural for us to launch a unisex collection as fashion is constantly evolving and intersecting," H&M's spokesperson Marybeth Schmitt said in a press release.
+"Today we see there are no boundaries in democratic style.
 Fashion should always be inclusive."

-While inclusivity is something we can all agree one, it's far from a first for H&M. The Swedish brand actually launched a unisex collection back in 2015 in collaboration with Design Award winner Ximon Lee.
-It also joins fellow fast-fashion brand, Zara, which dropped genderless styles last year.
+While inclusivity is something we can all agree on, it's far from a first for H&M. The Swedish brand actually launched a unisex collection back in 2015 in collaboration with Design Award winner Ximon Lee.
+It also joins fellow fast-fashion brand Zara, which dropped genderless styles last year.

-Below, scroll down to check out the new pieces for men, women, and all other identities, which are available to purchase on March 23 at H&M.
+Below, scroll down to check out the new pieces for men, women, and all other identities, which are available to purchase March 23.

 For more shopping, see the 11 new-in pieces that will definitely sell out.

 Taylor Tomasi Hill

 Who are your 5 favorite people to follow on Twitter/Instagram?